 IWC can help you with all aspects of estate planning; making your will, the creation of trusts, funeral planning and avoiding inheritance tax.
 Protecting your estate and its assets and safeguarding your children`s legacy can be achieved in a number of ways.
-If you would like to talk to a consultant with regards to setting up an estate plan for you and your family then please call us on 0800 612 6105.
+If you would like to talk to a consultant with regards to setting up an estate plan for you and your family we can help.

 At your free consultation, we can discuss these options and draft any documents you require;

 What is Estate Planning?

 An estate plan is a long term scheme devised to take care of your family and assets in the event that you or your partner either need long term residential care or perhaps pass away.
 It is a continuous process that will differ depending on the circumstances of the individual involved.
 There are 2 fundamental goals: